 Companies are expected to comply with the law(s) governing them and /or applicable to them.
-In this context, the compliance of Companies Act, 2013, Foreign Exchange Management Act, 1999 and SEBI/Securities laws assume immense significance.
+In this context, the compliance of Companies Act, 2013, Foreign Exchange Management Act, 1999 and SEBI/Securities laws assume significance.
 When there is a non-compliance or contravention, it is said that an Offence is committed vis-a-vis the said compliance /regulatory requirement.
 It is known that when an offence is committed, the accused is liable to be prosecuted as per the law in respect of which the said offence has been committed.
-While it is true that good corporate governance demands a corporate citizen to comply with all the applicable legal provisions, it may so happen for various reasons that there could be a lapse on compliance especially considering the number of compliances required and complexities involved.
-But nevertheless, an offence when committed is subject to the penal provisions including penalty as prescribed in the law
+While it is true that good corporate governance demands a corporate citizen to comply with all the legal provisions, it may so happen for various reasons that there could be a lapse on compliance especially considering the number of compliances required.
+But nevertheless, an offence is committed for which the law provides for a penalty / punishment.